foniod/project/CONTRIBUTING.md

 # Developer Certificate of Origin

-The [`DCO GitHub plugin`](https://github.com/apps/dco) is enabled on all repositories in the `ingraind` organization.
+The [`DCO GitHub plugin`](https://github.com/apps/dco) is enabled on all repositories in the `foniod` organization.
 This plugin will check if *all* your commits in a PR have signed off on the Developer Certificate of Origin.